Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_ftp_client/readme.md

 ## Setup:
 - Insert microSD Card in the IO1 Xplained Pro.
 The microSD at this client would store the application binary file which will be downloaded from the server.
-- Connect the IO1 Xplained Pro to the Extension 1 of the SAME54 Xplained Pro evaluation kit.
+- Connect the IO1 Xplained Pro to the Extension 1 of the SAM E54 Xplained Pro Evaluation Kit.
 - Connect the micro USB cable from the computer to the DEBUG USB connector on the SAM E54 Xplained Pro Development Kit as shown in the below image.
-- Connect the RJ45 cable from SAM E54 Xplained Pro kit's Ethernet Port (Client) to Server's Ethernet Port.
+- Connect the RJ45 cable from SAM E54 Xplained Pro Evaluation Kit's Ethernet Port (Client) to Server's Ethernet Port.

 <img src = "images/client_setup.jpg" width="520" height="400" align="middle">